paulmuenzner/CoolingGridManager/README.md

 #### Grid Energy Transfer

 API '/GridEnergyTransfer' offers endpoints for managing the transfered energy per month.
 Based on on the logged parameters of the grid, the entire energy transfer in kWh is calculated for each month based on E_month = (m_dot) * (cp) * (T_in - T_out) * (t) / (3600 * 1000).
 T_in represents the average flow temperature into the grid; T_out the return flow temperature. t reflects the time in seconds.
 The difference between energy transfer of the grid and total consumer consumption reflects grid losses.

-#### Grid Sections

-Subdivide each grid into sections for better overview and management